 1:1 sessions can be arranged to fit in with your schedule.

 There are four antenatal course packages for you to choose from:

 - Personalised Antenatal Course with six online or 4 face-to-face 1:1 sessions with me (£250)

-- Refresher Antenatal Course – if this is not your first labour – with three 1:1 sessions (£185)
+- Refresher Antenatal Course – if this is not your first labour – with three online or 2 face-to-face 1:1 sessions (£125)

-- Self-Paced Antenatal Course to go through in your own time (£75) and you can add 1:1 sessions to ask questions and gather more information.
+- Self-Paced Antenatal Course to go through in your own time (£45) with follow-up emails.
+You can also add 1:1 sessions to ask questions and gather more information.

 - Small Group Antenatal Course – if you want to do the antenatal course with a friend or two – with six online or 4 face-to-face sessions with me (£150)